Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

     - `enable_console_output`
     - `pipe_execution_paused`
 - added `show_output` field that holds the response from SHOW SCHEMAS.
 - added `describe_output` field that holds the response from DESCRIBE SCHEMA.
+Note that one needs to grant sufficient privileges e.g. with [grant_ownership](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/grant_ownership) on all objects in the schema.
+Otherwise, this field is not filled.
 - added `parameters` field that holds the response from SHOW PARAMETERS IN SCHEMA.

 We allow creating and managing `PUBLIC` schemas now.
 When the name of the schema is `PUBLIC`, it's created with `OR_REPLACE`.
 We've decided this based on [#2826](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2826).